-GPA of 3.25 and
+GPA of 3.25

-a current GRE; to be competitive, 160V (above the 50th percentile), 149Q (above the 30th percentile), 4.5 (above the 50th percentile) A.W.
+a current (within the last 5 years) GRE; scores at or above the 50th percentile on Verbal, 30th percentile on quantitative and 50th percentile on analytical writing are preferred.

 Applicants where English is not the language of instruction must also submit a TOEFL iBT score of at least 79 which corresponds to a score of 600 on the old TOEFL Test.